utumenbayar-miu/CS568-Assign2-React/README.md

 ├─ Class component
 │  └─ Functional component
 ```
 6. Return multiple elements using either Fragment, div, or an array.
+Implement the Table, Column example in the slide.
 7. Implement below.
-Just log out the component names in the <p> tag.
+Just log out the component names in the "p" tag.
 ```
 App (root component)
 ├─ TodoList